open-contracting/standard-development-handbook/docs/meta/schema_style_guide.md

 ```

 * Normative statements should be constructed using the keywords defined in [RFC2119](https://tools.ietf.org/html/rfc2119).
-* Normative keywords should be capitalised where used, per [RFC8174](https://tools.ietf.org/html/rfc8174).
+* Normative keywords should be capitalized where used, per [RFC8174](https://tools.ietf.org/html/rfc8174).
 * Non-normative statements should not use the keywords defined in RFC2119, see this [Internet-Draft](https://tools.ietf.org/html/draft-hansen-nonkeywords-non2119-04) for appropriate synonyms.
 * Normative statements should not use constructions such as "should always", "should only" or "where possible ... must".
 The appropriate normative keyword should be used instead, e.g. MUST in place of "should always".
 * Normative statements must be consistent with the OCDS schema, e.g. `ocid` is a required field in the schema so: